 COVID-19 Building Entry Requirements for Visitors, Vendors and Contractors only (Patients are not included in the Building Entry Requirement)

-- OB Unit will be allowed to have one designated support person with them at all times and a Doula for childbirth.
-Doula is required to leave after birth.
+- OB Unit will be allowed to have two designated support person with them during labor and a Doula for childbirth is considered the 2nd designated support person.
+One designated support person may stay during post-partum stay.

-- Pediatric patients allowed one parent/guardian to stay with them.
+- Pediatric patients allowed one parent/guardian to stay with them, parents may interchange

 - ER (Emergency Room) patients allowed one designated support person.